Colombia Country Commercial Guide

 Foreign investors have full access to local credit.
 While the Colombian Government still directs credit to some areas (notably agriculture), credit is mostly allocated by the private financial market.
 Loans of foreign origin or foreign financing of imports are permitted.

 Ex-Im: The Export-Import Bank of the United States provides a full range of services in Colombia.
-Ex-Im offers a range of loan, insurance, and loan guarantee programs to facilitate exports of U.S. goods and services to Colombian governmental and private companies.
+Ex-Im offers a range of loan, insurance, and loan guarantee programs to facilitate exports of U.S. goods and services to Colombian government and private companies.

 Multilateral Development Banks